tirzah2/minipaint/README.md

 miniPaint is a powerful, browser-based image editor that now integrates seamlessly with FoundryVTT, allowing Game Masters to edit and manage images directly within the FoundryVTT environment.
 This integration brings the full power of miniPaint’s tools to your tabletop RPG experience.

 # New
+2.2 Added animation editor (webm instead of gifs and also Layers FX for animations that applies multi effects to each layer)
 - Now works also with tokens and items
 - If you have a token or a tile selected while opening minipaint, it will be automatically imported
 - Added support for tidy5e